4 Major Scales and Keys

 - A fifth above E is B.

-- Each key adds a sharp.
+- Each key adds a sharp or removes a flat.

 - E major has 4 sharps and B major has 5 sharps.

-- C (no sharps, no flats) moves clockwise to C-sharp major (7 sharps).
+- C (no sharps, no flats) moves clockwise to C sharp major (7 sharps).

 - Each key is a fifth higher.